truenas/documentation/content/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 `pam_mkhomedir` returns `PAM_PERM_DENIED` if it fails to create a home directory for a user, which eventually turns into a pam_open_session() failure.
 This does not impact other PAM API calls, for example, `pam_authenticate()`.

 TrueNAS SCALE does include the customized version of `pam_mkhomedir` used in TrueNAS CORE that specifically avoided trying to create the `/nonexistent` directory.
-This led to some circumstances in which the `/nonexistent` directory could be created on SCALE versions before 24.04.
+This led to some circumstances where users could create the `/nonexistent` directory on SCALE versions before 24.04.

 Starting in SCALE 24.04 (Dragonfish), the root filesystem of TrueNAS is read-only, which prevents `pam_mkhomdir` from creating the `/nonexistent` directory in cases where it previously did.
 This results in a permissions error if `pam_open_session()` is called by an application for a user account that has **Home Directory** set to **/nonexistent**.